 A video explaining the program, showing the gear, and featuring interviews with some of the scientists and watermen involved in the project is available here.

 The Virginia Marine Debris Location and Removal Program is one of several derelict-fishing gear removal projects on the East Coast and Gulf of Mexico.
 Similar programs can be found in:

-Applying the information you have learned above, you can now explore catch data reported by watermen involved in the derelict crab pot project for the 2008-2009 and 2009-2010 winter seasons (December-March).
+Applying the information you have learned above, you can now explore catch data reported by watermen involved in the derelict crab pot project from 2008 through 2012.
 All data used below are available for your own investigation in this Excel spreadsheet.